ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

         ```
         1. This tells Quantum Espresso to print the stress.
-        2. The fractional coordinates are used for atomic positions.
-This allows Quantum Espresso to speed up calculations with symmetry detection.
+        2. Fractional (or crystal) coordinates are used to specify the atomic positions.
-        3. The k-grid is specified now for a crystal calculation.
-We have chosen the optimal k-grid for you.
+        3. A k-grid must be specified since we are modelling a crystal.

     - Run `pw.x < CD_scf.in > CD.out`.
-    - Once the job has finished, look for the line saying "total   stress".
+    - Once the job has finished, look for the line saying "total   stress" in the output file.
 You should see something like this:
         ```python
              Computing stress (Cartesian axis) and pressure